o3de/o3de-technicalart/Gems/O3DE/UrdfExporter/README.md

 Also the o3de Menu Bar will have a new Robot Icon.
 ![image](https://user-images.githubusercontent.com/87207603/215824488-3cccd8f3-277a-4ddf-9751-65d8bb9835f0.png)

-11. Lets make a vary simple urdf test:
+11. Lets make a very simple urdf test:
 Create a new Entity and name it base_link.
 This will be your frist link.
 Please leave this empty.
 ![image](https://user-images.githubusercontent.com/87207603/215825173-8e06191b-e326-450e-89ca-627730154465.png)